dfinity/ic/rs/sns/cli/README.md

 ### Testflight An SNS

-Before launching an SNS on mainnet, you are encouraged to test your mainnet dapp's operation (e.g., upgrading the dapp's canisters) via SNS proposals.
+If you are interested in testing your SNS, make sure you follow the instructions for using [SNS testflight](https://internetcomputer.org/docs/current/developer-docs/integrations/sns/get-sns/testflight).Before launching an SNS on mainnet, you are encouraged to test your mainnet dapp's operation (e.g., upgrading the dapp's canisters) via SNS proposals.

 You can test SNS proposals by deploying a testflight SNS and submitting SNS proposals to it.
 The main differences to production SNS deployment are:
 - A testflight SNS is deployed by the developer instead of NNS; in particular, no NNS proposals are involved.